chroma-core/chroma/docs/docs.trychroma.com/pages/deployment/docker.md

 ##### Running the Server

-Set the following environment variables in `.chroma_env`:
+Create a `.chroma_env` file, and set in it the following environment variables:

 ```text
 CHROMA_SERVER_AUTHN_CREDENTIALS=<contents of server.htpasswd>
 CHROMA_SERVER_AUTHN_PROVIDER=chromadb.auth.basic_authn.BasicAuthenticationServerProvider
 ```

-And run the Chroma container:
+Then, run the Chroma container, and pass it your `.chroma_env` using the `--env-file` flag:

 ```bash
 docker run --env-file ./.chroma_env -p 8000:8000 chromadb/chroma